Terminal-2 icon

 Also save other details that you need for your use case.
 For example:

-• SaleData.SaleTransactionID.TimeStamp: date and time when the customer presented their card.
+• SaleData.SaleTransactionID.TimeStamp: The date and time when the customer presented their card.

 • MessageHeader.POIID: The payment terminal that processed the request.
-Useful if you need to know where the customer presented their card.
+This information is useful if you need to know where the customer presented their card.

 3. In your back-end system, use the card alias from this second card acquisition to find the record you created for the customer after the first card acquisition.